-Yale Medicine's nurse-midwifery practice has pioneered efforts to make the birth process more mother and child-centered: reducing the separation of mother and baby after birth, making sure that the laboring mother is attended to throughout the birth process and helping women to have the greatest chance of a natural childbirth.
+Yale Medicine's nurse-midwifery practice has pioneered efforts to make the birth process more mother and child-centered.
+We reduce the separation of mother and baby after birth, make sure that the laboring mother is attended to throughout the birth process and help women to have the greatest chance of a natural childbirth.

 At Yale Medicine, there is a special relationship between obstetricians, maternal-fetal medicine specialists and certified nurse-midwives.
 Because of the long history of midwifery in the Yale Medicine community, certified nurse-midwifery is embraced and the relationship is strong and very positive.